-- a.
-An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of - computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices; - b.
-An ability to apply design and development principles in the construction of software systems of varying complexity.
+- Ability to communicate orally in informal discussions and formal presentations about technical problems and their solutions in organized and accurate ways with clear statements of questions, concerns, and ideas; - b.
+Ability to use appropriate written forms, such as software and project documentation, journals, reports, argumentative essays, and research papers to express thoughts clearly, using such techniques as peer review, multiple drafts or revisions.
+Outcome 4: Well-rounded general knowledge in humanities, social sciences, and arts.
 The department of computer science also offers a computer science curriculum leading to a minor in computer science.
 This curriculum provides necessary background for students interested in using computational methods to solve a broad range of application problems in sciences and engineering, such as bioinformatics, computational chemistry, computational engineering, computational mathematics, and others.
 [2] The Honors Program in Computer Science Junior and senior students who have demonstrated superior achievement in all areas, particularly in their computer science major, may be invited to participate in an advanced honors program.
 These students will engage in investigations in special computer science topics.
 The successful completion of their research will make these students eligible to graduate with honors in computer science.
 [3] Baccalaureate Degree: Bachelor of Science The Bachelor of Science, with a major in computer science, requires successful completion of 124 hours, including (1) general education requirements, (2) degree requirements, and (3) major requirements outlined below.
 This program does not require a minor.
 [3.1] Major in Computer Science (48 hours) Computer science courses: Required courses for degree CSCI 1470, 1480, 2320, 2440, 3190, 3330, 3360, 3370, 3380, 3381, 4191, 4300, 4490, and 9 hours of electives to be chosen from CSCI 3335, 3345, 3350, 3375, 3385, 4195, 4295, 4310, 4320, 4340, 4345, 4350, 4353, 4355, 4360, 4390, and 4395.
 A maximum of 3 hours credit from courses 4195 and 4295 may be used in meeting the 9-hour elective requirement in computer science.
 At most one CSCI course with grade of D can be applied toward the BS degree.
-Required mathematics courses (19 hours): MATH 1591, 1592, 2311 or 4371, 2330, and 3320.
+UBulletin Web Document University of Central Arkansas | Undergraduate Bulletin UBulletin Web Document Required mathematics courses (19 hours): MATH 1591, 1592, 2311 or 4371, 2330, and 3320.
 Required science courses (12 hours): One sequence (8 hours) of biology (BIO 1440 and 1441), or chemistry (CHEM 1450 and 1451), or physics (PHYS 1410 and 1420; or PHYS 1441 and 1442); and one science course other than the selected sequence.
 [3.2] Minor in Computer Science (20 hours) Required CSCI courses: CSCI 1470, 1480, 2320, 2440, and at least five credit hours chosen from upper-division CSCI courses.
 [4] Master's degree See Graduate Bulletin.